Endogen/xian-playground/README.md

 - `PLAYGROUND_STATE_IMPORT_MAX_BYTES` – Maximum allowed size (in bytes) for uploaded state snapshots.
   Defaults to 10 MB.
 Lower this if you want to guard a shared deployment against large uploads.
+- `PLAYGROUND_ACTIVITY_LOG_MAX_ENTRIES` – Number of activity log entries to retain in memory/client
+  state.
+Defaults to 50.
+Increase for debugging-heavy sessions; lower to minimize persisted state.

 ## Installation